GamesOfSummer/redux-101/README.md

 # TO start - Redux in the wild

+I am going to assume you know React, JS, Typescript

+Visit my portfolio website - show a smaller store Shopping cart, user info, dark mode
 Redux is still being used

 Visit Reddit/NPR - they have a Redux store
-Visit my portfolio website - show a smaller store

 # Why use Redux?